alexa-labs/skill-sample-nodejs-space-explorer/docs/size_view.md

 This is a comparison view for planet size. `Text` callouts feature relevant information, while `Frames` create graphical representations of size differences.

+### Updates

+Staggered animations were added that uses the document's `onMount` field to trigger when the page loads.

 ### Layout Notes

 - The size comparison graphic is created using `Frames` and programmatically determined zIndex and relative sizes.